 Why should I come to the WC?

 No matter what degree pursued, writing is an essential skill.
 Studies show that Writing Center sessions improve writing.
-We invite you to come to the WC to become a better writer, a positive step toward succeeding in your educational and professional careers.
+Everyone benefits from a second pair of eyes and ears.

 Who are the Writing Center Consultants?